MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-planning-supplies-manually.md

 ---
 title: Walkthrough - Planning Supplies Manually
-description: This walkthrough demonstrates the process of planning supply orders to fulfil new demand including planning a purchase, transfer, and works order.
+description: This walkthrough demonstrates the process of planning supply orders to fulfil new demand including planning a purchase, transfer, and production order.
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na